-In 2002, Shepherd was introduced as the fourth head coach in the history of College of the Ozarks.
+In 2002, Shepherd was introduced as the fourth head coach in the history of College of the Ozarks' men's basketball.
 In his fourth year at the helm, the 2006 Bobcats delivered to College of the Ozarks their first ever national championship, defeating Huntington University 74-56 in the title game.
 He was also named NAIA National Coach of the Year.

-Todd Wright enters his second season as an assistant coach with the College of the Ozarks men’s basketball program in 2013-14 after joining Steve Shepherd’s staff in June of 2012.
+Todd Wright enters his third season as an assistant coach with the College of the Ozarks men’s basketball program after joining Steve Shepherd’s staff in June of 2012.

 In his first season as an assistant with the Bobcats in 2012-13, the Bobcats finished the season with a 23-13 record, a No. 25 national ranking, an MCAC Conference Tournament Championship, and an Elite Eight finish in the NAIA National Tournament.
 Wright’s responsibilities within the program include scouting, film exchange and player development.

 Wright came to College of the Ozarks after spending three seasons, 2009-2012, as an assistant coach at Hollister (Mo.)
 High School.
 Wright helped guide the Tigers to a Class 2 state playoff appearance in 2010.
 Prior to his arrival at Hollister, Wright was at Messenger College in Joplin for six years, including two seasons as head coach from 2005-2007.
 Under Wright’s leadership, the Eagles claimed a regional tournament title in 2007.